Grief Treatment Plans

 • People living with depression tend to have poor self-esteem or self-loathing.
 With grief, these feelings usually relate to guilt about the deceased, such as having regrets about their last conversation.

-• Sadness and loneliness related to grief tend to subside steadily over time.
+• Sadness and loneliness related to grief tends to subside steadily over time.
 With depression, these feelings are often constant and unwavering.

 • If a grieving person has frequent thoughts of death, it could be out of a desire to join their deceased loved one.
 During depression, suicidal ideation more often relates to escaping the pain of depression and feelings of worthlessness.